 1.

 Here the prefix 'up' is incorrectly attached to the conjugated verb 'tidy'.
-In separable verbs the prefix must be separate in a main clause.
+For separable verbs, the prefix must stand apart in a main clause.

-The order is wrong; the conjugated verb must be directly after the subject and the prefix separate behind it.
+The order is wrong; the conjugated verb must come directly after the subject with the prefix separate behind it.

 2.

-With separable verbs the prefix is usually separate in the main clause, not attached to the verb.
+With separable verbs, the prefix usually stands separate in the main clause, not attached to the verb.

 The word order is incorrect; the prefix is not directly behind the verb.